-Students conducting research on topics related to Arab Studies at the dissertation stage are welcome to apply.
-Fellowships may be used for travel, fieldwork, and/or dissertation writing.
+U.C.
+Berkeley students conducting research on topics related to Arab Studies at the dissertation stage may apply for fellowships to be used for travel, fieldwork, and/or dissertation writing.
 While the fellowship is primarily intended for students who have advanced to candidacy, advanced pre-dissertation work may be accepted under exceptional circumstances.
 (The maximum Graduate Travel Pre-dissertation Fellowship is $4,000, and Post-dissertation is $12,000.
-The maximum Writing Fellowship is $12,000 depending on the other sources of support from the home department.)
+The maximum Writing Fellowship is $12,000 depending on other sources of support from the home department.)

 Applications are accepted from enrolled U.C.
 Berkeley graduate students who have advanced to candidacy within the last three years.
 Students who are currently receiving the Dissertation Completion Fellowship are not eligible for the Sultan Graduate Fellowship.

 3. The Undergraduate Scholarship Fund

 U.C.
-Berkeley undergraduates working on projects and theses related to Arab Studies are welcome to apply.
-Scholarships may be used to support research or conference travel, overseas or domestic summer Arabic language study, and/or internships.
+Berkeley undergraduates working on projects and theses related to Arab Studies may apply for scholarships to support research or conference travel, overseas or domestic summer Arabic language study, and/or internships.
 (The maximum undergraduate scholarship is $1,200.
 Note that most awards are below this level.)

 4. Other Scholarly Initiatives

 The Sultan Program accepts proposals from U.C.
-Berkeley faculty, students, and affiliates for conferences, workshops, multi-media projects, web-sites, public radio and television projects, and collaborative and public outreach activities related to the Arab world.
+Berkeley faculty, students, and affiliates for conferences, workshops, multimedia projects, websites, public radio and television projects, and collaborative and public outreach activities related to the Arab world.
 (The maximum grant in this category is $10,000.00.)